trizen/sidef-book/syntax_and_semantics/literals/pair.md

 say Pair(c, d)          # prints Pair(1, 2)
 ```

-Note this does not override the Complex literal when the left-hand side *is* a number.
+Note this still calls the `:` method on numbers, converting its arguments to a Complex, so stick with the `Pair()` constructor if the types are uncertain.

 ## Indexing